-All that being said, some boots are inherently more comfortable than others, and some fit better than others.
-We really like the fit of the Dalbello Kyra 95 ID.
-The Intuition liners hug the ankles and forefeet, and they are soft and cushy.
-Our testers with wider feet like the Rossignol AllTrack Pro 110 - Women's because it has a lot of room in the forefoot and a soft faux-fur lining.
-Our testers agree that the Salomon X-Pro 90 - Women's fits like a glove, and love the soft micro-fleece lining.
+Some boots are inherently more comfortable than others, and some fit better than others.
+We like the fit of the Dalbello Kyra 95 ID.
+The Intuition liners hug the ankles and forefeet, and they are cushy.
+Our testers with wider feet like the Head Dream 100 because it has room in the forefoot and a soft faux-fur lining.
+The Salomon X-Pro 90 - Women's fits like a glove, with a soft micro-fleece lining.
 If you want to know more about how to properly size and fit a ski boot, reference our Buying Advice article.

 Women's Specific Fit

-Women are also generally lighter than their male counterparts, and therefore have less weight to throw around.
-This affects women's ability to flex into boots, and ladies tend to have a harder time driving very stiff boots – so an expert women's boot will have a lower flex rating than the same model in a men's version (like 110 vs 130).
-Manufacturers also use lighter weight materials in women's boots so the haul from the parking lot to lift is a bit easier.
-The lightest boots in this review are the Full Tilt Soul Sister.
+Women are generally lighter than their male counterparts, and therefore have less weight to throw around.
+This affects women's ability to flex into boots, and ladies tend to have a harder time driving stiff boots — so an expert women's boot will have a lower flex rating than the men's version (like 110 vs 130).
+Manufacturers use lighter materials in women's boots so the haul from the parking lot to lift is a bit easier.
+The lightest boots in this review are the Atomic Hawx Ultra 110.

-Ladies, if you're thinking about going with a men's boot, we entreat you to change your mind, for all the reasons we mention above.
-And if that doesn't convince you – maybe the fact women's boots seem to be less expensive will be the kicker.
+Ladies, if you're thinking about going with a men's boot, we entreat you to change your mind, for all the reasons mentioned above.
+And if that doesn't convince you — maybe the fact that women's boots seem to be less expensive will be the kicker.

 Downhill Ski Performance

-When scoring for this category, we looked for boots that we could drive easily, that were responsive with predictable flex, without throwing us in the backseat where we had less control.
-We tried all the boots on different types of skis, from skinny carving skis to fat rockered skis, to see if they could control the gambit.
-We skied them on and off-piste to test their performance on varied terrain and in all types of snow.
-We discovered that some boots, when tested back to back, had stiffer or softer flexes than advertised.
-The Lange RX-110 felt much softer than the advertised flex, more in the 95-100 range, and the Nordica Belle Pro felt stiffer than the advertised 105 flex – somewhere in the 110-115 flex.
+When scoring this category, we looked for boots that we could drive easily, with responsive and predictable flex, without throwing us in the backseat, where we had less control.
+We tried all the boots on different skis, from skinny carving skis to fat rockered skis, to see if they could control the gambit.
+We skied them on and off-piste to test their performance on varied terrain and in all snow types.
+When tested back to back, we found some had stiffer or softer flexes than advertised.
+The Lange RX-110 LV felt softer than the advertised flex, more in the 100-105 range, while the Tecnica Mach 1 105 felt stiffer than the advertised 105 flex — somewhere in the 110-115 flex.

-Testers unanimously agreed that the Lange RX 110 is the highest performing, most responsive boot we tested.
-We love carving tight turns, bumping over moguls, and skiing off-piste in these boots.
-The Lange RXs are also the lowest-volume, tightest fitting boots, which would often cut off circulation to toes, so they are not the boot for people with constantly frozen toes.
-We are disappointed in the Full Tilt Soul Sisters, they have a very relaxed, roomy fit that feels like we can never get them tight enough.
-We feel out of control when skiing these boots, and think the flex is extremely soft and sloppy.
+Testers unanimously agreed that the Tecnica Mach 1 is the highest performing, most responsive boot tested.
+We love carving tight turns, bumping moguls, and skiing off-piste in these boots.
+The Lange RXs are also the lowest-volume, tightest fitting boots, which would often cut off toe circulation, so they are not the boot for people with constantly frozen toes.
+We were disappointed in the Rossignol Alltrack Pro; they have a relaxed, roomy fit that feels like we can never get them tight enough.

-The liners a boot comes with are an important piece of the ski boot fit puzzle.
-Our favorite liners were found the Kyra's and Soul Sister's fully moldable Intuition liners.
-We also really like the Salomon Custom Shell 360 liner because it has many adjustment options and already has areas that are articulated, such as around the ankle bone.
+The liners a boot comes with are an important piece of the fit puzzle.
+Our favorite liners were the Dalbello Kyra's fully moldable Intuition liners.
+We also really liked the Salomon XPro 90 - Women's Custom Shell 360 liner because it has adjustment options and already has areas that are articulated, such as around the ankle bone.

-Selecting the right pair of boots can make quite a difference in your skiing experience, not to mention your ability level.
-Ultimately, the correct pair of boots will leave you comfortable and in control of your skis.
-With this review, we intend to explain the differences in boot models available to guide you in the direction of a pair that will work for you.
+Selecting the right pair of boots can make quite a difference in your skiing, not to mention your performance.
+Ultimately, the correct pair of boots will leave you comfortable and in control.
+With this review, we hope to explain the differences in boot models available to guide you in the direction of a pair that will work for you.
 Consult our Buying Advice article for additional help finding the appropriate fit and size.

 — Jessica Haist